Klemens von Metternich: Hungarian Diets, Alexander I's death, and problems in Italy

-On 5 November 1827 Baroness Antoinette von Leykam, daughter of diplomat Christoph Ambros Baron von Leykam (1777–1830) and Donna Antonia Caputo dei Marchesi della Petrella (b.1783), became Metternich's second wife.
-She was only twenty, and their marriage, a small affair at Hetzendorf (a village just outside Vienna), drew considerable criticism considering their difference in status.
-She belonged to the lower nobility, but Antoinette's grace and charm soon won over Viennese society.
+On 5 November 1827 Baroness Antoinette von Leykam (1806-1829), the daughter of a diplomat Christoph Ambros Freiherr von Leykam (1777–1830), Chamberlain of the Grand Duke of Baden, and his Neapolitan wife, Donna Lucia Antonia Caputo dei Marchesi della Petrella (b.1783), former mistress of Ferdinand I of the Two Sicilies, became Metternich's second wife.
+They met in Vienna, at a ball given by Sir Henry Wellesley, who served as British ambassador to Austria.
+Antoinette was only twenty, and their marriage, a small affair at Hetzendorf (a village just outside Vienna), drew considerable criticism considering their difference in status.
+She belonged to the lower nobility, but Antoinette's grace and charm soon won over Viennese high society.
 The same day British, Russian and French forces destroyed the Ottoman fleet at the Battle of Navarino.
 Metternich worried that further intervention would topple the Ottoman Empire, upsetting the balance so carefully created in 1815.
 To his relief, the new British Prime Minister Wellington and his cabinet were equally fearful of giving Russia the upper hand in the Balkans.
 After another round of his proposals for congresses was rejected, Metternich stood back from the Eastern Question, watching as the Treaty of Adrianople was signed in September 1829.
 Though he publicly criticised it for being too harsh on Turkey, privately he was satisfied with its leniency and promise of Greek autonomy, making it a buffer against Russian expansion rather than a Russian satellite state.
 Metternich's private life was filled with grief.
 In November 1828 his mother died, and in January 1829 Antoinette died, five days after giving birth to their son, Richard von Metternich.
 After fighting tuberculosis for many months, Metternich's son Viktor, then a junior diplomat, died on 30 November 1829.
 Consequently, he spent Christmas alone and depressed, worried by the draconian methods of some of his fellow conservatives and by the renewed march of liberalism.